anywherer/here/content/anti-advice.md

 Anti-advice is giving people bad advice.
 It seems to work well.

 Anti-advice is not common.
 But when we find anti-advice, we are suddenly enlightened by the truth.
+For example, see this [video](https://www.youtube.com/watch?v=LO1mTELoj6o).

-Someone telling you to do something but you want to do the opposite, such is a part of psychology.
+A part of psychology is that someone tells you to do something but you want to do the opposite.

 But it's more than that.
-It's fundamentally different to avoid some anti-advice, versus to follow advice.
-Losses are more important than wins.

-https://www.youtube.com/watch?v=LO1mTELoj6o + 7 Ways to Maximize Misery 😞 + Adapted from How to Be Miserable by Randy J. Paterson PhD
+To avoid some anti-advice feels very different to following advice.